-Microsoft offer a wide range of certifications for developers working with their stack.
+Microsoft offers a wide range of certifications for developers working with their stack.
 These are divided into five categories:

 This sounds appealing.
 All three are areas I would like to gain expertise in, and skills which I would expect to be useful in my day-to-day work over the next few years.